 - Lay wheel on bench, and hold flat.
 Hold freewheel so cogs are parallel to wheel rim and lower freewheel onto threads.

 - Sight right side of hub and freewheel.
 Axle should appear centered in hole of freewheel.
 If axle appears off center, freewheel may be cross-threaded on hub threads.
 Remove and realign.

 - Begin threading cogs clockwise by hand until freewheel feels fully threaded.
 If a great deal of resistance is encountered, remove and attempt better thread alignment.

-- Use chain whip to rotate cogs clockwise.
-This will fully seat freewheel against hub.
+- Use a chain whip to rotate the cogs clockwise until snug.
+This will fully seat the freewheel against hub.

 - If a new freewheel was installed or in new wheel installed, check all adjustments of the rear derailleur.
 See Rear Derailleur Adjustment.

 There are some brands and models of thread-on freewheels that have use a lockring to hold the cogs to the freewheel body.
 This lockring can sometimes be removed; however, there is typically no need to do so.
 Individual cogs of these freewheels are not typically available.
 The lockring is used to assemble the freewheel unit, and it is not intended for service.
 When the cogs wear out, the entire freewheel as a unit must be replaced.
 In the freewheels below, notice the cog lockrings.
 These are not “cassette” systems, but threaded freewheels and use the FR-2 and FR-1.3 respectively.